jrfnl/clearPHP/rules/no-unused-arguments.md

 ```

-There is a situation where arguments are both unused and necessary : when overloading a method in a class hierarchy.
-The abstract class may have defined a list of arguments, that are actually unnecessary to the child class, but compulsory because of the abstract parent class.
-In that situation, argument will not be used.
+There is a situation where arguments are both unused and necessary: when overloading a method in a class hierarchy.
+The parent class may have defined a list of arguments, that are actually unnecessary to the child class, but compulsory because of the (abstract) parent class.
+In that situation, an argument will rightfully not be used.

 ```php
 <?php